-This year the conference will be held in Port Stephens on 8 to 10 November - why not join us for an informative and enjoyable conference!
+This year the conference will be held in Merimbula on 7 to 9 November - why not join us for an informative and enjoyable conference!
 More information.

 A New Coastal Management Framework

 To better manage the state’s coastline, a new coastal management framework commenced in April 2018 in New South Wales.
 See the Department Planning & Environment press release.

-The Coastal Management Act (NSW) 2016 has passed through Parliament but has not yet commenced.
-When the Act commences it will replace the current Coastal Protection Act 1979.
+The Coastal Management Act (NSW) 2016 has passed through Parliament and commenced in April 2018.
+The Act replaces the current Coastal Protection Act 1979.
 More information.

 The Coastal Management Act sets out the NSW Government's vision and framework for coastal management and, amongst other things, divides the coastal zone into four coastal management areas to establish clear, outcome-orientated management objectives for each area.
 These four areas are defined by the unique features and include:

 The four areas are defined in the new Act as part of the new Coastal Management State Environmental Planning Policy (SEPP).

 The Coastal Management State Environment Planning Policy (SEPP) consolidates current coastal-related SEPPs.
 It will replace SEPP 14 (Coastal Wetlands), SEPP 26 (Littoral Rainforests) and SEPP 71 (Coastal Protection) and defines and maps four coastal management areas including the Coastal Environment Area, Coastal Use Area, Coastal Vulnerability Area and Wetland & Rainforests.
-Draft NSW Coastal Management State Environment Planning Policy Maps are available online.
+NSW Coastal Management State Environment Planning Policy Maps are available online.
 More information.

 The Coastal Management Manual is intended to support councils and communities to develop Coastal Management Programs for the long term coordinated management of their coastal areas.
 Coastal Management Programs are to be prepared in accordance with the manual and are necessary to address the requirements of the new Act.
 More information.